luizottavioc/simplified-banking/README.md

 # Simplified Banking

+Simplified payments platform.
+In simplified-banking it is possible to deposit money, make transfers and withdraw, all under the mediation of external services (mock).
+There are 3 types of users:
+- **Admin**: does not have access to the wallet or transfers, can only view the operations carried out by users in the application;
+- **Usual**: has access to the wallet and has the power to deposit, transfer and withdraw money;
+- **Merchants**: have access to the wallet but can only receive transfers and withdraw.

 ## Steps to run the project locally
 - Setup .env: ```cv .env.example .env```
 - Setup docker: ```docker compose up -d```